Somewhere, a Herpetologist Is Crying

 - Snakes that can blink.
 Real snakes have immovable eyelids and therefore cannot blink.

-- Conversely, giving other reptiles snake-like eyes with the vertical slit.
-Geckos and skinks may have eyes like this, but most other lizards don't; nor do turtles or crocodiles.
+- Conversely, giving other reptiles snake-like eyes.
+Geckos and skinks may have eyes like this, but most other lizards don't; nor do turtles.

 - Portraying all snakes as being both venomous and constricting, though most (with a few exceptions like the Australian brown snake) are strictly one or the other.
 This is particularly frequent in tabletop RPG's.

 - A snake is defeated by tying it in knots, which, if done forcibly, doesn't account for just how insanely rigid a snake can make itself.